Dylan Bluestone

-Dylan Bluestone (born 8 January 1997 in Morristown, New Jersey) is an American child actor.
+Dylan Bluestone (born 8 January 1997 in Morristown, New Jersey) is an American former child actor.
 He is most famous for the role of Daniel Hughes, Emily Stewart and Tom Hughes's son on the soap opera As the World Turns.

 Early career

 Dylan started his career at age 2, when he started doing shtick in his family's living room.
 Then, at age 3, he landed the part of Daniel Hughes, on As the World Turns, and other TV shows, including Law & Order: SVU.